 “Lately, your low self-esteem is just good common sense.”

-Sandler reins in his tendency to cartoon a character; it’s his most agreeable performance.
+Sandler reins in his tendency to cartoon a character; this is his most agreeable performance.
 Leachman adds another winner to her gallery of scene-stealers.
 The kids are bright and real; Steele’s sweet & hurting Bernice is especially keen.
-Leoni’s nervous wreck of oblivious self-involvement is like a cram-class in hysteria; she has one of the all–time hilarious orgasm scenes, joining ranks with O-listers Shirley MacLaine (Being There), Kevin Kline (A Fish Called Wanda) and Meg Ryan (When Harry Met Sally).
+Leoni’s nervous wreck of oblivious self-involvement is like a cram-class in hysteria; she has one of the all-time hilarious orgasm scenes, joining ranks with O-listers Shirley MacLaine (Being There), Kevin Kline (A Fish Called Wanda) and Meg Ryan (When Harry Met Sally).

 Also featuring Cecilia Suárez and Thomas Haden Church.
 Plus, it’s a staple that rom-coms have soundtracks that follow the bouncing ball of cuteness: the musical backing here by Hans Zimmer accentuates the humor and the pathos without cloying up the works.
 Well done.